-binary bits.
+one configuration of 20 binary bits.
 In other words, the search space is made up of $2^{20}$ points and only one point is the target.
 No information such as how close is a currently searching point to the needle.

-Yet another problem, a-tiny-flat-island-in-a-huge-lake - this is a problem we came across when we had explored a fitness landscape defined on all the possible synaptic weight values of a fully-connected spiking neurons to give them a function of associative memory [2].
+Yet another problem, a-tiny-flat-island-in-a-huge-lake - this is a problem we came across when we had explored a fitness landscape defined on all the possible synaptic weight values of a fully-connected spiking neurons to give them a function of associative memory (Imada, 2004).
 To simplify it we formalized the problem in more general form as follows.

-Testfunction 1 (A tiny flat island in a huge lake) Find an algorithm to locate a point in the region $A$ all of whose coordinates are in $[-a, a]$ ( $a < 1$ ) in an universe of the $n$ -dimensional hypercube all of whose coordinate $x_i$ lie in $[-1, 1]$ ( $i = 1, \dots, n$ ).
+Test-function (A tiny flat island in a huge lake) Find an algorithm to locate a point in the region A all of whose coordinates are in $[-a, a]$ ( $a < 1$ ) in an universe of the n-dimensional hypercube all of whose coordinate $x_i$ lie in $[-1, 1]$ ( $i = 1, \dots, n$ ).

 Our implicit interest is a network intrusion detection where we usually do not know what does an illegal transaction pattern look like until it completes the intrusion when actually it is too late.
 Hence, our interest is to train the intrusion detection system only using legal patterns.
 From this context, we assume data floating in the lake are normal while those found on the island are abnormal.
-In this paper, we approach the problem from this view point.
-That is, we take it, more in general, just a pattern classification problem, but under the constraint that we have two classes one of which includes an extremely few patterns while the other includes an almost infinite number of patterns.
-Or, we might as well take it a task of discrimination of a few of non-self cells as anomaly patterns from enormous amount of self cells which represent normal patterns.